 Where in Argentina?

-San Pedro to Cachi, Patagonia, Andes, Pasos de Agua Negra, Pasos de San Francisco, North West.
+San Pedro de Atacama to Cachi, Patagonia, Paso de Agua Negra, Paso de San Francisco, North West.

 2. United States of America

 The USA is an incredibly rich network of stunning landscapes.
 The environment is everything from rock formations to vast desert expanses to redwood forests.
-There’s enough low-traffic roads to keep to yourself, or alternatively you can pick popular bike routes such as the Pacific Coast to bump into like-minded bike tourers.
+There are enough low-traffic roads to keep to yourself, or alternatively, you can pick popular bike routes such as the Pacific Coast to bump into like-minded bike tourers.
 The climate is always mild somewhere in the USA and you’ll find lots of infrastructure (eg. campsites and food stores) for bike travellers.

 Where in the USA?